HatchApps/xavier-help/clients.md

 ## Client Visibility

-Xavier provides two options for determining who in your team can view a particular client's data.
+Xavier provides three options for determining who in your team can view a particular client's data.
 The following options can be selected from the _Client Settings_ view:

 ![Client Overview](./images/client-visibility.png)